rockstardotb/jpg2png/README.md

 # jpg2png
 To use this module, you must have python3 and several libraries that are used for image conversion (see requirements.txt)

+Note, all commands are run either in the Terminal on Mac/Linux, or the Command Prompt on Windows.

 ## Prerequisites
 Make sure you have Python3.9 or newer and pip installed on your computer.
 The easiest way to determine this is by running 'python3.9 --version' and 'pip --version'.
 If you get a response similar to